teemuhirsikangas/magicaespeculo/readme.md

 BUTTON: change mirror pages to hide calendar/reload page/shutdown Add welcome text other info which requires attention? sd-card optimization from wear and tear
-Create graphics/histogram for temperature/ground heat pump statistics (done for electricity and temperature loggin)
 ```

 Changes: